 Contest ID & N Numbers

-Sailplanes are required to have a unique Contest ID made of two or three letters / numbers when entering competition.
-It's typical for not competing sailplanes also to have Contest ID.
-Typically 12″ characters are used on the vertical stabilizer and 24″ characters are placed under the right wing.
+Sailplanes are required to have a unique Contest ID made of two or three letters/numbers when entering competition.
+It's typical for non–competing sailplanes also to have Contest ID.
+Normally12″ characters are used on the vertical stabilizer and 24″ characters are placed under the right wing.
 See SSA requirements below.
 Identification is commonly place on trailers, wing wheels, tow bars, rigging systems and cars.
 We recommend Arial Bold type font for Contest ID's

 The FAA has font requirements for “N Numbers”.
 See below.
 We print N Numbers with FAA font style.

 We use only the best materials.
 Our high gloss premium film is rated for 7 years continuous outdoor use.
-It is the thinnest on the market at 2 mil.
+It is the thinnest on the market at 2 mils.
 This is an air egress film.
-If you develop a bubble during installation it will go away in just a few days.
+If a small bubble develops during installation it will go away in just a few days.